wnuccio/autocomplete-city-search-kata/README.md

 This approach avoids complex refactoring in the future: even if in your first test cases you model cities with a single char, or the output with a single List, the refactoring will be unnecessarily complex.

+**One Dimension at a time**
+Select, for each Dimension, the simplest partition.
+For a collection of values, simplest means "one element".
+In fact, 0 elements seems a corner case, an exception, while many adds too much complexity at first.

+If the partition has a set of fixed values (ex. a boolean which can be true or false), start with the one that seems the simplest.